-Learn about mental filters and ways to overcome this type of negative thinking.
+Learn about mental filters and panic disorder.
+Plus, find out how you can conquer this form of negative thinking.

 Mental filter is a term used to describe a cognitive distortion, or faulty thought pattern, that can often lead to higher levels of anxiety and depression.
 When thinking through a mental filter, a person is focusing only on the negative aspects of a situation and filtering out all of the positive ones.
 People with this form of negative thinking often see their glass as being half full in any situation.